-The 2022 year was substantially transformative for the Company.
+The period ended March 31, 2023 saw the Company continue its transformation.
 The following events occurred:

-- Three new Board members were elected at the last AGM, held in June, 2022. - Changed CEO. - Raised gross proceeds of \$2.5 million in a private placement from the issue of 22.7 million units.
-Each unit comprises one common share and one warrant, with each warrant exercisable into one common share at \$0.15 for three years or less, depending on share price performance. - Raised gross proceeds of \$2.3 million in a private placement from the issue of 15.4 million units.
-Each unit comprises one common share and one warrant, with each warrant exercisable into one common share at \$0.25 until December 22, 2025. - Received 374,441 Consolidated Uranium Inc. ("CUR") shares to satisfy the uranium price related contingency payments of \$1.0 million. - Settled \$0.6 million of previous salaries payable with senior staff for cash of \$0.2 million and 2.4 million common shares at a value of \$0.4 million. - Repaid a \$1.2 million loan and associated interest. - Moved the Company listing from the NEX exchange to the TSX Venture Exchange.
-The Company now trades under the symbol GCOM.V. - Filed a new NI 43-101 for the Berlin Property. - On November 9, 2022, announced the results of membrane test work, which achieved recoveries over 95% for uranium, nickel, and rare earth elements. - On March 20, 2023, the Company announced that it had closed the previously announced acquisition (the "Acquisition") of LFP Resources Corp. ("LFP"), a privately owned Canadian exploration company, which holds an aggregate of approximately 300,000 hectares ("Ha") of prospective lithium ground in Rio Negro, Chubut, and Neuquén Provinces in Argentina (the "Rio Negro Project" or "Project") with the option to acquire approximately 200,000 additional Ha.
-The Company paid cash of US\$75,000 and issued 17.5 million GCOM common shares in consideration of the Acquisition. - Also on March 20, 2023, Peter Mullins was appointed as Executive Chairman and Richard Spencer resigned as Chairman.
-Mr. Spencer will remain on the Board. - On March 23, 2023, the Company announced that it had signed a definitive agreement (the "Agreement") with New Peak Metals Limited ("New Peak") (ASX: NPM), to acquire (the "Acquisition") a 25% interest in Pampa Litio S.A. ("Pampa Litio").
+- On March 20, 2023, the Company announced that it had closed the previously announced acquisition (the "Acquisition") of LFP Resources Corp. ("LFP"), a privately owned Canadian exploration company, which holds an aggregate of approximately 300,000 hectares ("Ha") of prospective lithium ground in Rio Negro, Chubut, and Neuguén Provinces in Argentina (the "Rio Negro Project") with the option to acquire approximately 200,000 additional Ha.
+The Company paid cash of US\$75,000 and issued 17.5 million GCOM common shares in consideration of the Acquisition. - Also on March 20, 2023, Peter Mullens was appointed as Executive Chairman and Richard Spencer resigned as Chairman.
+Dr. Spencer will remain on the Board. - On March 23, 2023, the Company announced that it had signed a definitive agreement (the "Agreement") with New Peak Metals Limited ("New Peak") (ASX: NPM), to acquire (the "Acquisition") a 25% interest in Pampa Litio S.A. ("Pampa Litio").
 Pampa Litio is a private Argentinean company exploring for hard rock spodumene bearing pegmatites in the Pampean Ranges of Central Argentina.
 GCOM agreed to pay \$150,000 cash and issue 535,714 common shares as consideration for the Acquisition, provided that in certain circumstances, the Company would pay \$75,000 cash in lieu of the issuance of common shares. - On April 3, 2023, the Company announced that it common shares have commenced trading on the OCTQB under the symbol UWEFF.
-The Company has requested a change of the ticker symbol to GRCMF.
+Subsequently, the Company changed its ticker symbol to GRCMF.